-‘Annals of Ayurvedic Medicine’ is supposed to act as a platform to commission the communications between practitioners , researchers, academicians and policy makers in the field of Ayurveda primarily focusing into its application based appreciation in India but with a constant watch for its benefits which can be offered to the mankind surpassing the geographical and cultural boundaries.
+‘Annals of Ayurvedic Medicine’ ( AAM) is oriented to act as a platform commissioning the communications between practitioners , researchers, academicians and policy makers in the field of Ayurveda.
+Its primary focus is application based appreciation of Ayurveda in India but with a constant watch for its benefits which can be offered to the mankind surpassing the geographical and cultural boundaries.
 To meet its objectives, AAM invites from researchers, philanthropists and practitioners, articles on Ayurveda and allied subjects.
 Articles can focus upon Ayurvedic fundamentals or their clinical applications.
 There can also be the articles on clinical, interventional or observational researches and reviews related to the field of Ayurveda.
-Case reports, series, hypothesis, book reviews, life profiles, short communications and letter to the editor are also welcome as a submission to AAM.
-‘Annals of Ayurvedic medicine’ is currently indexed in Index Copernicus International.
+Case reports, case series, hypothesis, book reviews, life profiles, short communications and letter to the editor are also welcome as a submission to AAM.

-This is also included under UGC approved Journals list under Science category for consideration of its publications for various career promotion schemes under the mandate of UGC.
+AAM is currently included in UGC's approved Journals list under Science category for consideration of its publications for various career promotion schemes under the mandate of UGC.

 The policies of the journal on plagiarism, open access and how its content may be reused

 The policies of the journal on plagiarism, open access and how its content may be reused are in unison with open access scientific journals.
-Plagairism in any form is not acceptable to the journal and if such act is brought into the notice of editorial board, a subsequent action may be taken.
-The journal follows and open access model where are the contents of the journal are freely available and are citable with a proper citation to the original publication.
-Readers are not charged for getting an access to the published material of the journal.The material published in the journal may be reused in any form for limited academic purpose and with due recognition and citation to the original work published at Annals of Ayurvedic Medicine .
+Plagairism in any form is not acceptable to the journal and if such act is brought into the notice of editorial board, a subsequent action may be warranted .
+The journal follows an open access model of publishing where the contents of the journal are freely available and are citable with a proper citation to the original publication.
+Readers of AAM are not charged for getting an access to the published material of the journal.The material published in the journal may be reused as permitted under the CC BY-NC-SA licence, with due recognition and citation to the original work published at Annals of Ayurvedic Medicine .

 Publication Ethics and Publication Malpractice Policy